-The Copper Queen focuses around the cultural lore of a real woman in Arizona history, Julia Lowell, who lived at The Copper Queen Hotel in Bisbee, Arizona during the first decade of the twentieth century.
+The Copper Queen focuses around the cultural lore of Julia Lowell, who lived at The Copper Queen Hotel in Bisbee, Arizona during the first decade of the twentieth century.
 Julia’s ghost is alleged to haunt the hotel ever since her tragic suicide.
 The opera’s narrative is split between Julia’s own time and a century later.
 This structure allows a contemporary character in the opera, named Addison Moore, to experience revelations of Julia’s tortured life and afterlife along with the audience.

 Service Provider details the erosion of modern romance by our obsession with mobile technology.
 When a loving couple goes out for their anniversary dinner at an elegant restaurant, the evening descends into farcical disaster as the incessant cell phone usage ultimately unmasks the fractured reality of their marriage.
 The twenty minute opera is scored for soprano, mezzo, tenor and baritone, accompanied by twelve instruments. (clink here for more accolades of Service Provider)

 John de los Santos constructed the libretto for When Adonis Calls from the poems of Gavin Geoffrey Dillard.
-The opera was selected as part of the 2015 Fort Worth Opera Frontiers Showcase and presented in concert by operamission in NYC.
-The piece was staged as part of Opera America’s 2017 New Works Forum, and premiered in 2018 at the Asheville Lyric Opera to sold-out houses.
+The opera was first selected as part of the 2015 Fort Worth Opera Frontiers Showcase and presented in concert by operamission in NYC.
+The piece was staged as part of Opera America’s 2017 New Works Forum.
+It had its world premiere on May 11, 2018 at the Asheville Lyric Opera, and was then given a new production in Chicago by Thompson Street Opera in December of the same year.

 When Adonis Calls is the story of an accomplished author struggling with writer’s block who is contacted by an eager young fan interested in both an artistic and personal correspondence.
 What follows is a sensual game of literary discovery that leads the two into realms of unbridled eroticism, demons, and secret longings.
 Their writings culminate in a meeting in the flesh that transcends beyond what either of them imagined when they first put pen to paper.